PSMRI/AMRIT-DevOps/amrit-local-setup/README.md

 ## Architecture Overview

 The setup leverages containerization for consistent development environments across the team.
-Core services are orchestrated via Docker, with MySQL and Redis instances running in isolated containers.
+Core services are orchestrated via Docker, with MySQL, Mongo and Redis instances running in isolated containers.

 ## Deployment Steps